 In the case of credit card networks, which generate positive network externalities, this conclusion is reinforced.
 No merchant is obliged to accept credit cards.
 The 'no surcharge' rule binds those merchants who choose to do so to pricing behaviour that creates positive spillovers for the schemes as a whole by preventing merchants from free-riding on the benefits of credit cards.
-A merchant who - rationally or otherwise (in self interest terms) - charged a surcharge would share in the benefits of card use.
+A merchant who - rationally or otherwise (in self interest terms) - charged a surcharge would share in the benefits of accepting cards (a population of cardholders) without also sharing the associated costs of card use.
 Indeed, if surcharging were allowed, the cost of providing credit card services would be passed back to cardholders, who would reduce their card usage below socially desirable (i.e. efficient) levels.
 If a merchant, individually, violated the 'no surcharge' rule, this would not undo the positive externality created by credit card networks.
 However, if they all violated the rule, this would have a negative social effect by negating the positive externality.